 The Ipcress FileAugust 2, 1965

-This espionage thriller represents a landmark in spy movies introducing the sly, dry intelligence agent Harry Palmer.
-The story, centers on Palmer's investigation into British Intelligence security.
-He's soon enmeshed in a world of double-dealing, kidnap and murder and finds a traitor is operating at the heart of the secret service.
-Will the mysterious 'Ipcress File' reveal who the traitor is?
+Sly and dry intelligence agent, Harry Palmer is tasked with investigating British Intelligence security, and is soon enmeshed in a world of double-dealing, kidnap and murder when he finds a traitor operating at the heart of the secret service.